 Some indications your child may be a candidate for early orthodontic treatment include:

 The goal of Phase II Treatment is to position all the permanent teeth to maximize their appearance and function.
-This is best accomplished with full braces or Invisalign and is usually between 12-18 months long.
+This is best accomplished with full braces, Invisalign, or 3M Clarity Aligners and is usually between 12-18 months long.
 Due to the improvements made in Phase I Treatment, Phase II Treatment requires less patient participation (no headgear and less rubber bands), often eliminates extraction of permanent teeth and reduces the time spent in full braces.
 This is especially important for patients as they enter their teenage years!

 There are many benefits to straightening your teeth and improving your jaw alignment that extend beyond the renewed self-confidence you’ll have with a beautiful smile.

 Crooked teeth and a bad bite can contribute to periodontal problems, tooth decay (cavities), irregular tooth wear, and possibly even TMJ pain.
-Orthodontic treatment for adults with Invisalign or traditional braces may improve the health of your teeth, gums and surrounding bone structure.
+Orthodontic treatment for adults with Invisalign, traditional braces, or 3M Clarity Aligners may improve the health of your teeth, gums and surrounding bone structure.
 Straight teeth are easier to keep clean and may improve your overall oral health.

 Orthodontic treatment can benefit adults who are currently getting implants and other dental treatments.
 This can help create adequate space and properly align your teeth before restorative and esthetic dental treatment.